snotty-lang/snotty/README.md

 # ezlang
 ezlang is a strong and statically typed, compiled language.
-And yes, it gets compiled to, not machine code, but brainfuck
+And yes, it gets compiled to, not machine code, but brainfuck++

 This might very well be the first language which has no sign of statement termination, no semicolons, no newlines, nothing.